coneaPFE/Azure_Days_Shanghai/Load-Balancer_QuickStart/quickstart-create-basic-load-balancer-powershell.md

 If you choose to install and use PowerShell locally, this article requires the Azure PowerShell module version 5.4.1 or later.
 Run `Get-Module -ListAvailable AzureRM` to find the installed version.
 If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps).
 If you are running PowerShell locally, you also need to run `Login-AzureRmAccount` to create a connection with Azure.

-## Create a resource group
+## Configure resource group information

-Before you can create your load balancer, you must Select a resource group with [Get-AzureRmResourceGroup](https://docs.microsoft.com/en-us/powershell/module/azurerm.resources/get-azurermresourcegroup).
-The following example sets variables to represent a resource group name *your-resource-group-name* in the *SoutheastAsia* location that will be used throughtout the rest of the QuickStart:
+Before you can create your load balancer, you must select a resource group to deploy the resource to.
+The following example sets variables to represent a resource group name *your-resource-group-name* in the location *SoutheastAsia* that will be used throughtout the rest of the QuickStart:

 ```azurepowershell-interactive
 $ResourceGroupName = "your-resource-group-name"